 Yes, penalties from non-compliance can certainly hurt and potentially destroy business.
 But compliance doesn’t have to be a necessary evil.
 Why not make compliance a positive differentiator across the enterprise?

 The GDPR is a wake-up call for issues of information security, breach detection and data governance.

 Lower your carbon footprint, reduce costs and boost efficiencies.
 Learn how to transition from paper-based to digital processes.
 Lead with green.

 Rethink your business processes to prepare for the uncertainty of Brexit.
 Learn to tackle contract governance and HR compliance.

 Digital accessibility isn’t just the right thing to do, it’s the smart thing to do.
 Learn why it matters now more than ever.

-In the US alone, approximately 23,000 regulatory measures are proposed annually across industries.5 How do companies stay ahead of all the requirements?
+In the U.S. alone, approximately 23,000 regulatory measures are proposed annually across industries.
+How do you get—and stay—ahead?

 Test your compliance IQ—take the quiz!

 Knowledge is key to avoiding the risks of non-compliance.
 Take this one-minute quiz to see if you’re a compliance genius—or a generalist.